Which factor is most important in determining a country's population growth rate?

 Prepare for the AMSCO AP Human Geography Test with comprehensive coverage.
 Enhance your learning with quizzes, flashcards, and detailed explanations.
 Ace your exam!

-The fertility rate is the most critical factor in determining a country's population growth rate because it directly impacts the number of children born in a given population over time.
-A higher fertility rate indicates that women are having more children, which contributes to an increase in the overall population size.
-When a country has a fertility rate above the replacement level (typically around 2.1 children per woman), it usually means the population will grow, assuming other factors remain constant.
+The fertility rate is the most important factor in determining a country's population growth rate because it directly influences the number of births in a population.
+A higher fertility rate indicates that women are having more children, which leads to a larger population over time.
+This rate reflects not just the number of children born per woman, but it also ties into cultural, economic, and social aspects that can affect family planning and childbearing practices.

 Subscribe